-Prevent Diseases from Ticks
+Prevent Diseases Spread by Ticks

 Ticks carry many diseases, such as Rocky Mountain Spotted Fever and Lyme Disease.
-Some diseases from a tick bite can be severe, or even deadly, if not treated in the first few days of symptoms.
+Some diseases from a tick bite can be severe or even fatal, if not treated in the first few days of symptoms.
 The best defense is to prevent being infected or bitten by a tick.